shandley/hecatomb/docs/databases.md

 The secondary NT database is used to check if the viral-like reads (from the primary NT search) have a better non-viral match.
 TODO ...

+## Taxonomy

+`databases/tax/`

+Hecatomb utilises the NCBI taxonomy database (taxdump) with [TaxonKit](https://github.com/shenwei356/taxonkit) for converting taxon IDs into complete lineages for the output bigtable.

+## Tables

+`databases/tables/`

+These are a collection of supplementary tables.
+Primarily, the Baltimore classifications are provided here to be merged with the bigtable annotations.